Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

-## BaseCache::handleTimingReqMiss actually process the cache miss
+## BaseCache::handleTimingReqMiss process the cache miss with MSHR
 Because this function is quite long, I will split it in two parts: when MSHR exists and when MSHR doesn't existing.